CU-CommunityApps/ct-cdktf-playground/README.md

 $ chown 1000:1000 * .*
 ```

-### Configure/Install a Provider
+### Configure/Install a Provider...

 Use a pre-built provider or build one locally.

-#### Install a Pre-built Provider
+#### ...Install a Pre-built Provider

-Alternatively, you can have CDKTF build the provider from scratch.
-This step will take many, many minutes.
+This is the easy way.

 ```
 $ pipenv install cdktf-cdktf-provider-aws
 ```

-#### Build the Provider Locally
+#### ...Build the Provider Locally

+Alternatively, you can have CDKTF build the provider from scratch.

 1. Add the AWS provider in `cdktf.json`.
 Set `terraformProviders` to `["aws"]`:
 ```